Blog

 Working on AWAIRE as part of my Master’s thesis made this project especially meaningful to me.
 Led by Explicit, the project focused on developing and field-testing the DFM method for measuring nitrous oxide (N₂O) emissions from wastewater treatment plants.
 Over a period of two years, we took the DFM-N₂O method from a conceptual idea to an ISO-accredited solution – through controlled release campaigns, technical upgrades, and extensive fieldwork at BIOFOS Avedøre in Denmark.
 A smarter way to measure In comparative trials, the DFM-N₂O method consistently matched results from traditional approaches with the additional advantage of reducing uncertainty in parameters which are traditionally hard to measure, such as aeration airflow.
 Applying the DFM-N₂O method on various measurement campaigns around the world, it became clear that the advantage of this remote sensor technology is especially valuable for wastewater treatment sites designed with tickling filters or surface aerators.
 Why it matters N₂O is a potent greenhouse gas, and interest in monitoring and mitigating it is growing globally.
 This reinforces the importance of developing accurate measurement tools in such a pioneering field.
 What’s missing often is reliable, actionable data.
 Contributing to closing that gap and seeing the method applied across different sites globally has

-At Explicit, we work with operators around the world to help them better understand and optimise their flare operations through accurate, data-driven measurement of destruction removal efficiency (DRE).
+At Explicit, we work with operators around the world to help them better understand and optimise their flare operations through accurate, data-driven measurement of destruction and removal efficiency (DRE).
 DRE is the ability of a flare system to convert or destroy hydrocarbon emissions through combustion.
 It is a key indicator of how effectively climate-damaging gases are being transformed into safer by-products, such as water vapour and carbon dioxide.
 Understanding and improving your DRE is not just about regulatory compliance – it’s about environmental responsibility and operational excellence.
 Why is DRE Important?
-Here are the three main reasons why DRE is critical to monitor and optimise: Environmental impact: high DRE means a higher percentage of harmful emissions are destroyed, reducing the environmental impact of flaring.
+Here are the three main reasons why DRE is critical to monitor and optimise: Environmental impact: High DRE means a higher percentage of harmful emissions are destroyed, reducing the environmental impact of flaring.
 Low DRE can lead to considerable amounts of unburned hydrocarbons released into the atmosphere, contributing to both air pollution and climate change.
-Safety and regulatory compliance: various jurisdictions have regulations in place on flare performance and emissions.
+Safety and regulatory compliance: Various jurisdictions have regulations in place on flare performance and emissions.
 High DRE values can help operators demonstrate compliance.
 Initiatives such as OGMP 2.0 require Level 5 reporting for oil and gas assets, meaning reconciling DRE from airborne measurements with process data becomes essential.
-Operational efficiency: optimising and understanding of DRE
+Operational efficiency: Optimising and understanding of

 Why probability of detection doesn’t belong in methane emissions quantification